Arsonist’s chilling voicenote outlining plan to kill neighbours read in court

 A chilling voicenote recorded by an arsonist in the days before he killed two of his neighbours in a fire has been played to a courtroom packed with bereaved relatives and survivors.

-Hakeem Kigundu, 32, previously admitted pouring petrol over the ground floor of Rowe Court in Reading, Berkshire, and starting the blaze which killed Richard Burgess, 46, and Neil Morris, 45, while injuring two others on December 15 last year.
+Hakeem Kigundu, 32, previously admitted pouring petrol over the ground floor of Rowe Court in Reading, Berkshire, and igniting the blaze which killed Richard Burgess, 46, and Neil Morris, 45, on December 15 last year.

+Two residents were also seriously injured – Joel Richards suffered third-degree burns, while Laura Wiggins was left with a punctured lung, a kidney hematoma and fractures to her ribs, right arm and spine.

 During his sentencing at Reading Crown Court on Thursday, Kigundu bowed his head so his face was not visible to dozens of residents who were present as prosecutor Alison Morgan described what led to the attack.

-She said that for several months before the fire residents had complained about Kigundu’s anti-social behaviour, which included playing loud music through the night, and his landlord served him an eviction notice in October.
+She said that for several months before the fire, residents had complained of Kigundu’s anti-social behaviour, which included playing loud music through the night, and his landlord served him an eviction notice in October.

 Kigundu, a Ugandan national believed to have entered the UK illegally using his brother’s passport, was told he had to leave Rowe Court by December 14 – the day before the fire.

-Ms Morgan said that around the same time, Kigundu also lost his job as a BT fibre optic engineer, and he was “angry”.
+Ms Morgan said that around the same time, Kigundu also lost his job as a BT fibre optic engineer, and he “experienced fury like never before which he failed to suppress”.

 The court heard a voice note recorded by Kigundu on December 9, in which he appeared to state his intention to cause the “death” of his neighbours, some of whom had complained about his antisocial behaviour and who he referred to as “persistent c****”.